Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/EKS_EFS_Creation_Steps.md

-# Steps to set up EKS Cluster and EFS
+# Steps to create EKS cluster and EFS

 ## 1. Install CLIs